COR1999/one-byte-of-a-bakers-dozen/README.md

     1. I tested that everything worked okay when resizing the browser.
     2. I ran all my tests on localhost (root website) then pushed it onto github (where ran off the subdomain).
 Checked that all resources loaded properly off the root and subdomain.
     3. I checked on mobile to see that everything was working correctly.

-I ran into some problems trying to get blueprints to work and i solved this problem by changing how i initlised my DB i ran into some problems with basic html i solved them by googling
+    4. I ran into some problems trying to get blueprints to work and i solved this problem by changing how I initialised my DB.
+    5. I ran into some problems with basic html i solved them by googling.
+    6. for some reason i couldnt add a margin to some of the buttons so thats why they are a bit cluttered
 ## Deployment
 I used [Live Server](https://github.com/ritwickdey/vscode-live-server) on my windows PC and once I was happy I committed to github to check that everything ran smoothly there as well.